 Camano Island Fire and Rescue will adopt a turnout time standard of sixty (60) seconds 90% of the time when planned facility improvements and associated staffing enhancements are put in place.

-The overall average for turnout time was one minute thirty eight seconds.
-(1:38).
+The overall average for turnout time was one minute.
+(1:00).

 2) Arrival of 1st Engine Company at Fire Suppression Incident